JoshuaHull/portfolio/README.md

 [rollup-plugin-content](./libs/rollup-plugin-content) - import a file's content into a Javascript variable

+[rollup-plugin-copy](./libs/rollup-plugin-copy) - copy a file or group of files to another location

 [rollup-plugin-count](./libs/rollup-plugin-count) - import a Javascript variable equal to the number of files in the build which have a given file extension

 [rollup-plugin-html-minify](./libs/rollup-plugin-html-minify) - very simple HTML minifier